Humaidu/material/Hosting-Platforms:-Labs.md

 This means you'll be able to see changes you make to your website in just a few seconds!

 ## Getting started
 Let's go back to your Web Application's project directory.
-To host your web app on Heroku, we'll need two extra files:
+To host your web app on Heroku, we'll need three extra files:

 ### requirements.txt
 `requirements.txt` is used by `pip` to automatically install all the python modules you need on Heroku.
 Your app probably only uses flask: